Safeguarding Policy

 Safeguarding Children | (Child Protection) Policy

-Last update: July 2023
+Last update: September 2024

 The purpose of this policy is to:

-• afford protection for the students while under Mother Nature Science’s care.
+• Afford protection for the students while under Mother Nature Science’s care.

-• enable staff and volunteers to safeguard and promote the welfare of children.
+• Enable staff and volunteers to safeguard and promote the welfare of children.

-Every Child has the right to:
+Every Child has right to:

 • Be safe from accidental injury

-• Be protected from maltreatment, neglect, violence and sexual exploitation
+• Be protected from maltreatment, neglect, violence, and sexual exploitation

-• Be safeguarded from bullying, discrimination and anti-social behaviour
+• Be safeguarded from bullying, discrimination, and anti-social behaviour

 • Be able to enjoy and achieve